 Making a WorkSafe claim for psychological injury

-People are starting to get serious about recognising and treating psychological injury within the workplace.
 In this blog, I offer practical advice for those who think they may have a legal claim for support or entitlements from WorkSafe for psychological injury.

-Our experience fighting for people who have suffered from a psychological injury in the workplace is that there is little support for workers, especially if their WorkCover claim is rejected.
+Our experience as lawyers helping people cope with and recover from a psychological injury in the workplace is that there is little support for workers, especially if their WorkCover claim is rejected.

 Employees are regularly exposed to excessive workloads, poor workplace culture, bullying and harassment, exposure to critical incidents and non-compliance with company policies that can lead to sustaining a psychological injury.

-- In 2017, 3128 people took their own lives in Australia, this is the highest recorded rate in Australia in the past 10 years.
+- In 2017, 3,128 people took their own lives in Australia, this is the highest recorded rate in Australia in the past 10 years.
 In 2018, preliminary data reports 3,046 people took their own lives

-- The rate is x17 higher than fatalities at work.
+- The above rates are approximately x17 higher than fatalities at work

-Ms Gillard acknowledged that workplace mental health is still a relatively new concept and one of the major barriers for workers to putting their hand up and seeking support was that workers did not want to jeopardise their standing at work or risk losing a potential promotion.
+Workplace mental health support is a relatively new concept and one of the major barriers for workers to putting their hand up and seeking support has been that workers did not want to jeopardise their standing at work or risk losing a potential promotion.
 The 2019-20 Federal budget takes the first steps to recognise the importance of workplace mental health support, including $11.5 million over four years for the National Workplace Initiative (NWI), an initiative of the Mentally Healthy Workplace Alliance, an alliance of 15 national organisations from the business, union, community and government sectors.

 Psychological injury claims and WorkCover